ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 * All code development should happen specific `feature/feature_name` branches.
 * Pull requests (PR) should be made to merge feature branches into the `develop` branch.
-* Candidate release versions should be made on specific `release/x.y.z` branches and these are then committed to the `master` branch only after final checking.
+* Candidate release versions should be made on specific `release/x.y.z` branches and these are then committed to the `main` branch only after final checking.
-* The `master` branch should only ever contain commits representing new release versions - do not work on the `master` branch.
+* The `main` branch should only ever contain commits representing new release versions - do not work on the `main` branch.

-Both the `develop` and `master` branches are protected on GitHub to avoid accidents!
+Both the `develop` and `main` branches are protected on GitHub to avoid accidents!

 ### Code quality